justincasher/justincasher.github.io/machine learning/Autoformalizer/Autoformalizer.md

 ## 2. Societal impact

 &emsp; Before we dive into applications, let us briefly discuss what an autoformalizer is and what it could do.
 In the most basic sense, it is a math checker for any theorem, equation, etc. An autoformalizer would never make mistakes while being able to detect any written error.
 Albeit, this simplistic perspective disregards the interpretability that is innate to most human writing (at least outside of extremely precise mathematics), and hence would be theoretically impossible to create.
-Hence, we are interested in a machine which is capable flagging any *possible* mathematical mistake, whether it be due to a lack of clarity in the writing or a genuine error.
+Thus, we are interested in a machine which is capable flagging any *possible* mathematical mistake, whether it be due to a lack of clarity in the writing or a genuine error.

+&emsp; In what follows, we give a series examples of how this technology could be applied to real world scenarious for the betterment of society.
+We begin wtih simple, concrete examples, and then we discuss more open-ended possibilities.

 ###### Example 1: Mars climate orbiter mishap

 &emsp; In 1999, a \$327.6 million spacecraft was lost due to a unit conversion error.
-The software which controlled the ship's thrusters was built by Lockheed Martin, who assumed the input to be in imperial units (pound-force seconds), while NASA’s Jet Propulsion Laboratory used metric units (newton-seconds).
+The software which controlled the ship's thrusters was built by Lockheed Martin, who assumed the input to be in imperial units (pound-force seconds), while NASA’s Jet Propulsion Laboratory used metric units (newton-seconds) when inputting thruster maneuvers.
 This caused the thrusters to under-fire, resulting in the spacecraft coming too close to mars, either disintegrating or skipping off into space.
 An autoformalizer could have easily caught this unit mismatch.

 ###### Example 2: Knight Capital trading loss

 &emsp; In 2012, the high-frequency trading firm Knight Capital lost \$440 million because of a software error.
-After updating some but mistakenly not all of their servers, Knight Capital's trading code had a logical error in it which resulted in buying stocks high and selling them low.
+After updating some but mistakenly not all of their servers, Knight Capital's trading code had a logical error in it which resulted in repeatedly buying stocks high and then selling them low.
 An autoformalizer would have been able to gaurantee that the computer code matched the intended trading algorithm, flagging this error before trading began.

 &emsp; More broadly speaking, financial institutions and corporations must adhere to strict regulatory requirements.
 These often involve intricate mathematical models for risk assessment, tax calculations, or financial projections.
 Errors in these computations can result in substantial fines, reputational damage, or even financial collapse.
 An autoformalizer could flag inconsistencies in a given set of models, ensuring that calculations are both accurate and compliant with regulations.